openfaas/openfaas.github.io/_posts/2023-07-28-time-to-update.md

 ---
-title: "As OpenFaaS continues to elove, it's time to update your images"
+title: "As OpenFaaS continues to evolve, it's time to update your images"
 description: "We've been doing some housekeeping with old container images, so it's time to update your OpenFaaS installation."
 date: 2023-07-28
 categories: